-In this tutorial we will show you how to install and configuration Subversion on Ubuntu 16.04.
-For those of you who didn’t know, Subversion is an open source version control system.
+In this tutorial, we will show you how to install and configuration Subversion on Ubuntu 16.04.
+For those of you who didn’t know, Subversion is an open-source version control system.
 It helps you keep track of a collection of files and folders.
 Any time you change, add or delete a file or folder that you manage with Subversion, you commit these changes to your Subversion repository, which creates a new revision in your repository reflecting these changes.
-You can always go back, look at and get the contents of previous revisions.
+You can always go back, look at, and get the contents of previous revisions.
 SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, HTTPS.
-If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall rule setting.
+If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall ruleset.

 Install Subversion on Ubuntu 16.04

-First you need to install Apache web server to access svn server using http urls:
+First, you need to install an Apache webserver to access svn server using HTTP URLs:

 Step 3.
 Installing Subversion.

-Use following command to install subversion packages and there dependencies.
-Also install svn module for Apache libapache2-mod-svn packages on your system:
+Use the following command to install subversion packages and their dependencies.
+Also, install the svn module for Apache libapache2-mod-svn packages on your system: